 Biliary dyskinesia (BD) is the term for a low-functioning gallbladder and is a disorder characterized by the inability of certain parts of the biliary system to facilitate the normal flow of the bile.
 Biliary comes from the word bile.
 Dyskinesia simply means a disorder in functioning.
 The bile which is crucial in our body’s digestion and detoxification is produced in the liver and then transported to the gallbladder for storage and concentration.

 Under normal conditions, ingestion of food automatically sends signals from the brain to the biliary system, triggering muscular contractions within the gallbladder and peristalsis or muscular action in the bile ducts.
 Through these signals, concentrated bile is released in sufficient quantities through the common bile duct into the duodenum.
 Ideally, the bile is just enough to help in the breakdown of the ingested food and assist in the assimilation of vitamins and minerals throughout the body.
-However, in the case of biliary dyskinesia, there is a disturbance in the somewhere, whether in the neural or hormonal signalling or the ability of the gallbladder to contract, resulting in reduced ejection of bile from the gallbladder.
+However, in the case of biliary dyskinesia, there is a disturbance somewhere, whether in the neural or hormonal signaling or the ability of the gallbladder to contract, resulting in the reduced ejection of bile from the gallbladder.

 Biliary dyskinesia is also called by different names.
-Some references and literature refer to it as functional gallbladder disorder, gallbladder spasm or acalculous biliary disease.
-It is more often a symptom of a disease like cholecystitis, gallstone or pancreatitis, rather than being a disease itself.
+Some references and literature refer to it as functional gallbladder disorder, gallbladder spasm, or acalculous biliary disease.
+It is more often a symptom of a disease like cholecystitis, gallstone, or pancreatitis, rather than being a disease itself.
 According to the analysis of The American Journal of Surgery, the ten-year record of reported incidences and cholecystectomy for biliary dyskinesia showed that the disease is much more rampant in the US and rarely found outside the country.
 Even children are no longer exempted from this trend, perhaps due to the parallel rise in pediatric obesity.
 BD should not be confused as another motility disorder of the biliary system called the Sphincter of Oddi Dysfunction which can be pancreatic or biliary in nature.

 Biliary dyskinesia has two types – hyperkinetic and hypokinetic.